kaslisk/kaslisk/README.md

 a lot of my data science projects use kaggle data so it makes more sense to store them there, except kaggle notebooks are notoriously slow (at least for me).

-i am interested in exploring vibe based solutions.
+i am interested in exploring vibe based solutions to financial modelling and data science.